hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_security_policy.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this CDN FrontDoor Security Policy.
+* `name` - (Required) The name which should be used for this Front Door Security Policy.
 Possible values must not be an empty string.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+Changing this forces a new Front Door Security Policy to be created.

-* `cdn_frontdoor_profile_id` - (Required) The CDN FrontDoor Profile Resource Id that is linked to this CDN FrontDoor Security Policy.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+* `cdn_frontdoor_profile_id` - (Required) The Front Door Profile Resource Id that is linked to this Front Door Security Policy.
+Changing this forces a new Front Door Security Policy to be created.

 * `security_policies` - (Required) An `security_policies` block as defined below.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+Changing this forces a new Front Door Security Policy to be created.

 ---

 A `security_policies` block supports the following:

 * `firewall` - (Required) An `firewall` block as defined below.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+Changing this forces a new Front Door Security Policy to be created.

 ---

 A `firewall` block supports the following:

-* `cdn_frontdoor_firewall_policy_id` - (Required) The Resource Id of the CDN FrontDoor Firewall Policy that should be linked to this CDN FrontDoor Security Policy.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+* `cdn_frontdoor_firewall_policy_id` - (Required) The Resource Id of the Front Door Firewall Policy that should be linked to this Front Door Security Policy.
+Changing this forces a new Front Door Security Policy to be created.

 * `association` - (Required) An `association` block as defined below.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+Changing this forces a new Front Door Security Policy to be created.

 ---

 An `association` block supports the following:

 * `domain` - (Required) One or more `domain` blocks as defined below.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+Changing this forces a new Front Door Security Policy to be created.

 * `patterns_to_match` - (Required) The list of paths to match for this firewall policy.
 Possible value includes `/*`.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+Changing this forces a new Front Door Security Policy to be created.

 ---

 A `domain` block supports the following:

-~> **NOTE:** The number of `domain` blocks that maybe included in the configuration file varies depending on the `sku_name` field of the linked CDN FrontDoor Profile.
+~> **NOTE:** The number of `domain` blocks that maybe included in the configuration file varies depending on the `sku_name` field of the linked Front Door Profile.
 The `Standard_AzureFrontDoor` sku may contain up to 100 `domain` blocks and a `Premium_AzureFrontDoor` sku may contain up to 500 `domain` blocks.

-* `cdn_frontdoor_domain_id` - (Required) The Resource Id of the **CDN FrontDoor Custom Domain** or **CDN FrontDoor Endpoint** that should be bound to this CDN FrontDoor Security Policy.
-Changing this forces a new CDN FrontDoor Security Policy to be created.
+* `cdn_frontdoor_domain_id` - (Required) The Resource Id of the **Front Door Custom Domain** or **Front Door Endpoint** that should be bound to this Front Door Security Policy.
+Changing this forces a new Front Door Security Policy to be created.

-* `active` - (Computed) Is the CDN FrontDoor Custom Domain/Endpoint activated?
+* `active` - (Computed) Is the Front Door Custom Domain/Endpoint activated?

 ---